wso2-extensions/identity-samples-spring-boot/README.md

  3. Click **Show More**

- 4. Open **OIDC Web Application** template.
+ 4. Open the **OIDC Web Application** template.

  5. Enter **Name** and **Description** and click **Next**.

  6. Enter **Callback URL**.

-     The **Callback URL** is the exact location in the service provider's application where a authorization code would be sent.
-This should be always `{baseUrl}/login/oauth2/code/wso2` .
+     The **Callback URL** is the exact location in the service provider's application where an authorization code would be sent.
+This should always be `{baseUrl}/login/oauth2/code/wso2` .

       If you want configure oidc logout also, then you need to add post-logout-url.
 You can add multiple callback urls.
 In WSO2 Identity Server, post-logout-url can be configured via callback URL.